akashdeep023/Next-Coding/README.md

 ### Parallel Routes

+> Scenario 7

+-   What they are:

     -   Parallel routes are an advanced routing mechanism that allows for the simulataneous rendering of multiple pages within the same layout.

+-   How to set them up:

     -   Parallel routes in Next.js are defined using a feature known as slots.
     -   Slots help structure our content in a modular fashion.
     -   To define a slot, we use the `@folder` naming convention.
     -   Each slot is then passed as a prop to its corresponding `layout.tsx` file.

+-   Parallel routes use cases

+    -   Dashboards with multiple sections
+    -   Split-view interfaces
+    -   Multi-pane layouts
+    -   Complex admin interfaces

+-   Parallel routes benefits
+    -   Paralles routes are great for splitting a layout into manageable slots (especilly when different teams work on different parts)
+    -   Independent route handling
+        -   Each slot in your layout, such as users, revenue, and notifications, can handle its own loading and error states
+        -   This granular control is particularly useful in scenarios where different sections of the page load at varying speeds or encounter unique error
+    -   Sub-navigation
+        -   Each slot can essentially functions as a mini-application, complete with its own navigation and state management
+        -   Users can interact with each section separately, applying filters, sorting data, or navigation through pages without affecting other parts

 ```
 app